pyglet.graphics.shader

 We support locating out attributes and applying #defines values.

-NOTE: We do assume the source is neat enough to be parsed this way and don’t contain several statements in one line.
+We do assume the source is neat enough to be parsed this way and doesn’t contain several statements in one line.

 Create a shader source wrapper.